-If your home is running on the Nest Thermostat you have probably read about the recent outages and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home has the Nest Thermostat you may have heard about the recent outages and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

-For more detailed instructions, go to their Nest Support page.
-For a more basic summary, keep on reading:
+For more detailed instructions, visit Nest Support page.
+For a more basic overview, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not effectively charging the battery, or going down completely.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or going down completely.
 Nest recommends recharging and restarting your thermostat to rectify the glitch and get it up and running again.

 - the thermostat not working in the Nest App and disconnected from Wi-Fi